Georgetown-IR-Lab/ExtendedSumm/README.md

     * Index [3]: textual representation of the sentences.
     * Index [4]: oracle label associated with the sentence (0, or 1).

-### Preparing data for BertsumExtMulti
+### Preparing Data

 Simply run the `prep.sh` bash script with providing the dataset directory.
-This script will use to functions to first create aggregated json files, and then preparing them for pretrained language models' usage.
+This script will use two functions to first create aggregated json files, and then preparing them for pretrained language models' usage.

 ### Training
-Now the is the time to train the extractive model.
 The training scripts are inside `train.sh` bash file.
 To run it on your own machine, let's take a look at the items that you should probably change to fit in your needs:

 ```
 DATA_PATH=/path/to/dataset/512-whole/